Chart Color Schemes

 Infrastructure

-Pitt Town has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Pitt Town has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting the region: Pitt Town Bypass.
-Other notable projects include Ridgehaven Estate in Box Hill, multiple residential subdivisions also in Box Hill, and the Box Hill Industrial Precinct.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified one major project likely to impact this region: Pitt Town Bypass, Ridgehaven Estate Box Hill, Multiple Residential Subdivisions Box Hill, and Box Hill Industrial Precinct are key projects, with the following list detailing those of most relevance.

 Professional plan users can use the search below to filter and access additional projects.